sstadt/d20-character-tracker/README.md

 npm install && grunt localjs
 ```

+#### Registering a new User in the app

-In order to register a new account on the app locally, you will need to set up an app password with a gmail account and plug the credentials into `local.js`.
-Alternatively, you could browse the documents locally after
+In order to complete user registration on the app locally, you will need to set up an app password with a gmail account and plug the credentials into `local.js` so you can send registration emails.

+Alternatively, you could browse the user collection by connecting to the mongo container and change the `confirmed` property of the user document you've registered to `true`.

 ### Development